fmaylinch/localio/README.md

 ## Installation

-Add this line to your application's Gemfile:
+    gem uninstall localio

-    gem 'localio'
+    gem build localio.gemspec

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install localio
+    gem install --local localio-0.0.22.gem

 ## Usage

 You have to create a custom file, Locfile, similar to Rakefile or Gemfile, with some information for this to work.
-Also you must have some spreadsheet with a particular format, either in Google Drive or in Excel (XLS or XLSX) format.
+Also you must have some spreadsheet with a particular format, either in CSV, Google Drive or in Excel (XLS or XLSX) format.

 In your Locfile directory you can then execute